ashimjk/apache-kafka-series/docs/kafka-single-instance.md

-# Kafka Single Instance
+# Part 3 - Run a single instance of Apache Kafka

-In order to follow the below sections, you need to setup Apache Kafka.
-And for that, you can follow the steps define in [Setup](README.md).
+To follow the below sections, you need to set up the Apache Kafka.
+And for that, you can follow the steps define in [startup section](index.md).

-After the installation, go to the kafka directory and follow though the steps to create a topic, start producing and consuming the messages.
+After the installation, go to the Kafka directory, something like this `kafka_2.13-2.8.0` and follow through the steps to create a topic, start producing and consuming the messages.

 ## Kafka Topic